Easing of Lockdown Restrictions

 - New variants of COVID-19 do not fundamentally change the risk of lifting restrictions.

 Proposed timeline for easing restrictions

-The first step of easing restrictions will be split into two parts:
+The first step of easing restrictions is split into two parts:

-- From 8 March – Primary and secondary schools across England will reopen.
-People will be able to meet another individual from outside their household or bubble in a public space.
+- Since 8 March – Primary and secondary schools across England reopened.
+People are able to meet another individual from outside their household or bubble in a public space.

-- From 29 March – Outdoor gatherings of either two households or up to six people will be allowed.
-Outdoor sports facilities will reopen and organised adult and children’s sport, such as grassroots football, will also return.
+- Since 29 March – Outdoor gatherings of either two households or up to six people are allowed.
+Outdoor sports facilities can reopen and organised adult and children’s sport, such as grassroots football, can also return.

-Step two will come into effect no earlier than 12 April and will see wider areas of the economy reopen, including:
+Step two came into effect on 12 April and wider areas of the economy can reopen, including: